Intensive English Program

 All applications and admission decisions are made by the Indiana Tech Admissions Office.
 Students may apply for study in the IEP, or they may apply for admission to Indiana Tech’s academic studies.
 If a student has only applied to study English only, he or she is admitted for “IEP only.”

 If a student has been admitted to Indiana Tech’s academic studies, but has not reached a high-enough level of English proficiency, that student is given “conditional admission.”
-These students can take 1-2 academic classes while taking IEP courses.
-Successful completion of the IEP Advanced level or receiving satisfactory English Test, e.g. TOEFL, IELT, is one pathway for full admission.
+These students can take 1-2 academic classes while taking IEP courses with the approval of the IEP director.
+Successful completion of the IEP advanced level or receiving a satisfactory score of an English Test, e.g. TOEFL or IELT, is one pathway for full admission.

 Placement testing requirement